An Introduction to the Discharging Method via Graph Coloring: Edge-coloring and List Edge-coloring

 For faces, the $4^+$-faces lose no charge and remain happy; we must show that each $3$-face $f$ gains at least $1$.
 Let $j$ be the least degree among vertices incident to $f$.
 If $j\le 4$, then two incident $8^+$-vertices give $\FR12$ each.
 If $j=5$, then two incident $7^+$-vertices give at least $\FR37$ each, plus $\FR15$ for the $5$-vertex.
 If $j\ge6$, then each vertex incident to $f$ gives at least $\FR13$ to $f$. \end{proof}

 This proof fits the model of discharging to produce an unavoidable set of reducible configurations.
 The reducible configurations are light edges (degree-sum at most $\Delta(G)+2$) and cycles alternating between $3$-vertices and $\Delta(G)$-vertices.
-Also, the role of the pot of charge is analogous to the use of $6$-vertices sponsoring $3$-threads in Theorem~\ref{listsq}.
-We used reducibility of certain cycles in that proof to show that $H$ is acyclic, thereby guaranteeing more $6$-vertices than $3$-threads.
-A pot could then transfer extra charge from $6$-vertices to $3$-threads; who sponsors whom is not important.
-Conversely, in Theorem~\ref{listedge9} the forest $H$ can be dismantled to obtain two $\Delta(G)$-neighbors as sponsors for each $3$-vertex.
+The first use of arbitrarily large reducible configurations (cycles alternating between $2$-vertices and $\Delta(G)$-vertices) was in Borodin~\cite{B89}.
+Notions analogous to the pot of charge for long-distance transfer of charge appear in~\cite{HS} and~\cite{BI0}; a general term for such methods is ``global discharging''.

-Now we consider planar graphs with larger maximum degree, large enough to yield $\chil'(G)=\Delta(G)$.
-As mentioned earlier, the best result known is that $\Delta(G)\ge12$ is sufficient (Borodin, Kostochka, and Woodall~\cite{BKW}).
-We present a short proof of the earlier weaker result of Borodin~\cite{ovb} that $\Delta(G)\ge14$ is sufficient.
+Now we return to the full List Coloring Conjecture $\chil'(G)=\chi'(G)$.
+This was proved for bipartite multigraphs by Galvin~\cite{Ga}, where always $\chi'(G)=\Delta(G)$.
+With Vizing conjecturing $\chi'(G)=\Delta(G)$ when $G$ is planar and $\Delta(G)\ge6$ (Conjecture~\ref{vizconj}), we also seek $\chil'(G)=\Delta(G)$ for such graphs.
+Borodin~\cite{ovb} proved it for $\Delta(G)\ge14$.
+This later was strengthened to $\Delta(G)\ge12$ by Borodin, Kostochka, and Woodall~\cite{BKW}.
+We present an alternative proof of the result of Borodin~\cite{ovb}.
 The result in~\cite{BKW} uses similar discharging, but it requires more reducible configurations and more detailed analysis.

-A {\it $t$-alternating} cycle alternates between $t$-vertices and vertices of higher degree.
-This suggested the term ``$i$-alternating subgraph'' in Section~\ref{seclistedge}, which is almost a generalization.
+A {\it $t$-alternating} cycle alternates between $t$-vertices and vertices of higher degree (introduced in Borodin~\cite{B89}).
+We used $3$-alternating cycles in Theorem~\ref{listedge9}.

 \begin{lem}[\cite{ovb}] If $G$ is a simple plane graph with $\delta(G)\ge 2$, then $G$ contains \\ (C1) an edge $uv$ with $d(u)+d(v)\leq 15$, or\\ (C2) a $2$-alternating cycle $C$. \end{lem} \begin{proof} In a counterexample $G$, we have $d(u)+d(v)\ge 16$ for every edge $uv$.
 Both neighbors of any $2$-vertex are $14^+$-vertices.
 Since $G$ is simple, every $2$-vertex lies on a $4^+$-face.